NanoComp/meep/doc/docs/C++_Developer_Information.md

 ### File Organization

-The Meep C++ source code is organized into the following files in the `src/` directory.
-For the Scheme interface and how it communicates with the back-end C++, look up the source code in the `libctl/` directory under the Meep package root directory.
+The core Meep C++ simulation code (all of the physics) is located in the `src/` directory, with C++ tests in the `tests/` directory.
+The `libmeepgeom/` directory provides a C++ library to specify Meep geometries in terms of a list of geometric objects (spheres, cylinders, boxes) with various material properties (via [libctl](https://github.com/stevengj/libctl)'s geometry library), and is also used by the Python interface.

+The Scheme and Python interfaces are found in the `scheme/` and `python/` directories, respectively;
+both of them use [SWIG](http://www.swig.org/) to generate wrapper code from the C++ header files, but also have hand-written Scheme/Python code to provide a higher-level interface.
+The `libpympb/` directory contains a Python interface to MPB, which will eventually be moved to the MPB repository.

-The following table briefly describes what is in each .cpp file:
+The following table briefly describes the purpose of some of the source files:

 | Header File         | Description                                                                                                                                                                                                                                                                                                           |
 |---------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|